manngithub/graph_networkx/README.md

 - How to identify communities of nodes
 - How to use networkx and nxviz packages
 - How to write network algorithms

+Follow NetworkX_Introduction.ipynb to learn about Graphs and networkx library.